linebender/druid/docs/src/widget.md

 use druid::widget::Stepper;

 fn main() {
-    // a Stepper with defualt paramaters
+    // a Stepper with default paramaters
     let stepper1 = Stepper::new();

     // A Stepper that operates over a custom range